-“Lissie, Lissie,” he said, holding her tight.
-“Please forgive me!
+“Lissie, Lissie,” he said, “please forgive me!
 If you take me back, I will never ever lie to you ever again.
-I’ll never ever give you any reason to doubt me.
-I promise.
+I will love you for the rest of your life, I promise.
 I promise.”

-“Son of a bitch,” Jules said, turning to Simon.
-“Wonder how Kevin knew the wedding was today?”
+“Bizarre,” Jules said, turning to Simon.
+“How’d Kevin knew the wedding was today?”

-At the reception, Dad danced with Mandy, and cried practically the whole time.
-Then he danced with Mom, held her close, and said, “I remember the day you had her like it was yesterday.”
+At the reception, Dad danced with Mandy, and then reluctantly handed her over to Tim.
+Returning to the head table, he held out his hand, and Mom rose and accompanied him to back to the dance floor.
+He said, “I remember the day you had her like it was yesterday.”

 “That was our song.”